 In any work environment, communication is key.
 However, there’s an added layer of complexity when your team is no longer collaborating side-by-side.

 Make sure that you’re making an effort to over communicate.
 Whatever normal meetings or regular updates you were providing when you were all in the office should be stuck to now, even if you need to adjust the method and medium to accommodate remote working.

+Remember, you need to keep people in the loop about company updates, team expectations, responsibilities, deadlines, and more.
 Whether you create a designated Slack channel or host a weekly “ask us anything” video chat, give your employees opportunities to ask questions and get their hands on any honest information that you can provide.

 3. Provide opportunities for connection

 Working from home has its perks, but it can also be isolating.
 It’s totally normal for your team members to feel like they’re missing out on opportunities to actually enjoy collaborating together.